Profunctorial algebras: Ultraconvergence spaces, algebraically

 \looseness=-1 Unlike in \Cref{ex:ultracat-of-points}, the ultraproduct $\prod_{x:\nu} N_x$ of an ultrafamily $(X, N, \nu)$ of models of $\bb T$ may not be itself a model of $\bb T$.
 However, we can think of $\prod_{x:\nu} N_x$ as a possibly-undefined limit of the ultrafamily $(X, N, \nu)$, and define an ultraconvergence structure on $\Mod (\bb T)$ by setting ultraconvergence arrows $M \ult (N_x)_{x:\nu}$ to be \emph{$\Sigma$-structure homomorphisms} $M \to \prod_{x:\nu} N_x$ (\cite[Def.\ D1.2.1]{johnstoneSketchesElephantTopos2002}) with $\Sigma$ the signature of $\bb T$. \end{example}

-Recall that, by \Cref{cor:quotients-extend}, $\bbbeta$ extends to a pseudomonad $\u\bbbeta$ on $\PROF$.
-For an ultraconvergence space $A \colon \bbbeta A_0 \pro A_0$, it is immediate that the datum of its identity ultraconvergence arrows corresponds to that of a natural transformation $\Gamma$ as in the top diagram on the right.
-With some work, one can also see that the datum of its composite ultraconvergence arrows is interdefinable with that of a transformation $\Delta$ as in the bottom diagram on the right.
-The axioms of an ultraconvergence space can then be repackaged as those making such a tuple $\braket{A_0,A,\Gamma,\Delta}$ a \emph{lax $\u\bbbeta$-algebra}, so that we obtain the following: ultraconvergence spaces coincide with discrete lax $\u\bbbeta$-algebras.
+Recall that, by \Cref{cor:quotients-extend}, $\bbbeta$ extends to a left skew monad $\u\bbbeta$ on $\PROF$.
+For an ultraconvergence space $A \colon \bbbeta A_0 \pro A_0$, it is immediate that the datum of its identity ultraconvergence arrows corresponds to that of a natural transformation $\Gamma$ as in the top diagram on the right.\footnote{For diagrams in $\PROF$, we identify a functor $f \colon C \to D$ with the representable profunctor $f_\diamond \colon C \pro D$ when possible, denoting it with an undecorated arrow.} With some work, one can also see that the datum of its composite ultraconvergence arrows is interdefinable with that of a transformation $\Delta$ as in the bottom diagram on the right.
+Thus, the datum of an ultraconvergence structure on a discrete category $A_0$ coincides with what should be that of a \emph{lax $\u\bbbeta$-algebra}.
+However, it is not immediately clear how such an algebra \emph{should be defined} considering that $\u{\bbbeta}$ is a \emph{left} skew monad (cf.\ the lax algebras for right skew monads defined in \cite{bungeCoherentExtensionsRelational1974,streetSkewMonads2015}).
+More precisely, it is not evident how to write appropriate coherence axioms, at least such that ``free algebras are algebras'' --- i.e., such that, for each category $C$, the profunctor $(\mu^{\bbbeta}_{C})_\diamond \colon \bbbeta^2 C \pro \bbbeta C$ endows the category $\bbbeta C$ with the structure of a lax algebra, whose unitor and associator are determined by the structural modifications of the monad.
+In the following definition, we thus enucleate sufficient conditions ensuring as much: in essence, these conditions make a left skew monad ``close enough'' to a pseudomonad that we can invert enough structure in order to define lax algebras.